-The Board is guided by its Charter and the Eastern Caribbean Home Mortgage Bank Agreement which provide references for directors in relation to their roles, powers, duties and functions.
-Apart from reflecting current best practices and applicable rules and regulations, the Charter and the Eastern Caribbean Home Mortgage Bank Agreement outline processes and procedures to ensure the effectiveness and efficiency of Bank's Board and its Committees.
-The Charter is updated at regular intervals to reflect changes to the Bank's policies, procedures and processes as well as to incorporate amended relevant rules and regulations.
+The Board is guided by its Charter and the Eastern Caribbean Home Mortgage Bank Agreement Act of 1995 which provide references for directors in relation to their roles, powers, duties and functions.
+Apart from reflecting current best practices and applicable rules and regulations, the Charter and the Eastern Caribbean Home Mortgage Bank Agreement Act of 1995 outline processes and procedures to ensure the effectiveness and efficiency of Bank's Board and its Committees.
+The Charter is updated at regular intervals to reflect changes to the Bank's policies, procedures and processes as well as to incorporate relevant amendments to rules and regulations.